antsalvador/JurisEst-gio/InterviewSummary.md

 - Estado

 ### Case Ruling Display
-There was also a lot of feedback regarding case ruling display,

-For each case ruling, show in small format:
+There was also a lot of feedback regarding case ruling display.
+For each case ruling, it should be showed in small format:
 - Number
 - Date
 - Reporter